 Keep a running total of payments

 Review your monthly statements often.
 Pay attention to the purchase prices of other houses in your immediate area.
 You are paying mostly interest if your loan closed fewer than 5 years ago, so your principal probably hasn't gone down much.

-Once you find you have reached 20 percent equity, you can begin the process of PMI cancelation when you determine your equity reaches 20%.
-You will need to call your mortgage lender to alert them that you want to cancel PMI.
-Then you will be asked to verify that you are eligible to cancel.
-A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) is the best proof there is � and your lender will probably require one before they agree to cancel PMI.
+Once you find you have reached 20 percent equity, you can begin the process of getting PMI out of your budget.
+First you will let your lender know that you are requesting to cancel your PMI.
+Lenders ask for paperwork verifying your eligibility at this point.
+A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) is all the proof you need � and your lender will probably request one before they'll cancel PMI.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.